Mia's Math Adventure: Just in Time!

 Mia's Math Adventure: Just in Time! is the third title of the Mia's Big Adventure Collection software series created by Kutoka Interactive.
 Released in 2001 in Canada and the United States, the game teaches mathematics to children between 6 and 10 years old.

 Adventure

 Mia must travel back in time to prevent a terrible fire that has consumed her house.
-After helping Marty gather the parts to build a time-travelling machine, she returns in the past in order to discover the cause of the fire and prevent it from ever happening.
+After helping Marty gather the parts to build a time-travelling machine, she returns to the past in order to discover the cause of the fire and prevent it from ever happening.

 Activities

 The game's 12 educational activities teach arithmetic (addition, subtraction, multiplication and division) geometry (circle, square, rectangle, triangle, closed and broken lines) logic, place value, fractions, measures, etc.

 Critical reception

 Mia's Math Adventure received positive reviews from the National Parenting Center, USA Today, MacAddict, ReviewCorner.com, Maccentral.com, Houston Chronicle, Chicago Parent, and Los Angeles Times.